kayongopique/sampleapi/api/Readme.md

 # send_it; Challenge 3
 ## Project Overview
-simpleapi is a work order service that helps in assigning worker ordes to the workers in the organization.<br>
+simpleapi is a workorder service that helps in assigning work orders to the workers in the organization.<br>

 ### Main features
-1. workers can create an account and log in.
+1. User create an account for a worker and log them in.
-4. workers can be allocated maximum of 5 work orders.
+2. workers can be allocated maximum of 5 work orders.
+3. the same work order can noy be assigned twice to a particular worker.
+4. User can delete a worker.
-5. Users can delete work order.
+5. User can delete a work order.

 ### Quick Setup
 a) Open your terminal.<br>